The SIDE StoryCycle is our approach for designing narrative (business) processes, investigations and serious games.

 Finally, StoryConnect does not provide substantive consultancy based on the insights as standard.
 Sometimes we are nevertheless asked – usually together with a partner with substantive knowledge of a market or field – to also provide advice as a result of an investigation or about substantive issues that arise during a process.
 In such a – quite exceptional case – StoryConnect itself becomes one of the actors in the StoryTelling phase.

-The interventions do their work in the StoryEcology phase.
-The StoryEcology changes as a result, hopefully in the desired way.
+The interventions do their work in the Evolving & transforming phase.
+As a result, the organisational ecology changes, hopefully in the desired way.
 However, there are also external developments that influence this because competitors move, customers change their mind, crises occur (both physically and in communication) or government policy is adjusted.

 In the StoryEcology phase, the activities of StoryConnect are usually limited to observing the effects of our development activities and the response to working with narratives.
 Unless – as indicated in the StoryTelling phase – we are asked as a content consultant.